ScotDev/wescraper/Readme.md

 -General refactoring and restructuring of the code

 -Scheduling the script to run at a set interval (i.e. once per week)

+-Adding a requirements.txt file for easier install of required libraries